Stinger911/islands/README.md

 Rest of graphics was found in the Google or Pinterest and may be subject of copyright, sorry.

+# Development agreements

+- We MUST use [GitHub Flow](https://guides.github.com/introduction/flow/) as project's workflow.
+- Minor version SHOULD be incremented before PR to master.
+Exception is the bug-fixing PRs.
+- Development branches MAY be used to collect planned releases containing multiple features
+- Code MUST be linted and prettified before commit

 ## Install the dependencies

 ```bash